-Allowed building height is only 35 to 40 feet under base zoning.
-Allowed height increases to a range of 52.5 feet to as high as 85 or 95 feet under bonus level zoning.
+Allowed building height is only 35 to 40 feet under the base zoning.
+Allowed height increases to a range of 52.5 feet to as high as 85 or 95 feet under the bonus level zoning.
 For properties in a special flood hazard zone, the allowed height range is 62.5 to 95 feet.
+The development application indicates that the overall average allowed height under bonus level zoning is 62.5 feet.